juliafmorgado/30DaysOtel/week1/day6.md

 └─ send_confirmation_email (400ms)  ← Found the bottleneck!
 ```

 The email operation is taking 400ms.
-You check your email provider's status and see they're having an outage. **Problem identified in seconds.**
+You check the email provider's status and see they're having an outage. **Problem identified in seconds.**

 ### Manual instrumentation for metrics

-You can also manually record metrics:
+We can also manually record metrics:

 ```javascript
 const { metrics } = require('@opentelemetry/api');